-Spark plugs: 16-18 foot-pounds for clean and dry threads for the 3/4 inch reach stock top plugs.
+Spark plugs: the specification is 16-18 foot-pounds for clean and dry threads for the 3/4 inch reach stock top plugs.
 SOME old manuals will show values as high as 21.7...
 DO NOT use such high values!!
-When using (or previously used) anti-seize compound, reduce the 16-18 foot-pound figures; I use about
+When using (or if previously used) anti-seize compound, reduce the 16-18 foot-pound figures; I use about

 14 foot-pounds.
-For those with dual-plug conversions, you might have short 1/2 or short/long 3/4 reach plugs at the bottom, depending on if a washer or welding was done and what size plug was selected.
-For the bottom 3/4" reach 14 mm plugs (same as top plugs, used when the bottoms have welded spacers or similar), then use the same values as above for the top plugs.
+For those with dual-plug conversions, you might have short 1/2" or the 3/4" reach plugs at the bottom, depending on if a washer or welding was done and what size plug was selected.
+For 3/4" reach 14 mm plugs, use the same values as for the top plugs.
 For bottom 1/2" reach 14 mm plugs, specification is about 12-14 foot-pounds on clean and dry threads....be very cautious, use about 10-12 foot-pounds if anti-seize is used; you may have to increase this SLIGHTLY to get a good contact/crush on the crush washer.
-If you have 12 mm 1/2" reach bottom plugs, use a bit less with antiseize compound.
+If you have 12 mm 1/2" reach bottom plugs, use a bit less and with antiseize compound.

 Anti-seize compound works into metal, so be cautious if you install spark plugs without such compound if the compound was used previously.
 Doing it by feel on a fresh crush washer works OK, provided you are not ham-fisted.